calvinsendawula/GSL-Project/README.md

    - Select the virtual environment kernel.
    - Run all the cells in the first notebook (you will run the other notebooks later) and review the output in the final cell.

 5. Depending on the dataset you select, you may need to modify the `params.yaml` file in the project root directory.
 To make an informed decision, first review the contents of the newly created `artifacts/data_ingestion/GSL_Analysis` folder.
-Pay particular attention to the `dataset_analysis.txt` file and the plots in the `plot_images` directory.
-Watch this video [link to video] to understand how the parameters affect the rest of the project.
+Pay particular attention to the `dataset_analysis.txt` file and the plots in the `plot_images` directory. **Watch this [video](https://drive.google.com/file/d/1b6KvVEqclJ3-N4E6FNMM755FFCTUOqJV/view?usp=sharing) (at 1.5x speed) to understand how the parameters affect the rest of the project.**

 6. Once you’ve analyzed the data, update the `params.yaml` file based on your dataset choice: